Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Oh, aye.
 Don’t need to worry about suit breaches today, just about plunging towards Africa at a couple hundred miles an hour wi’ no parachute."
 Powell nodded.
 All three of them chuckled.

-"Alright… Let’s get the bloody water in."
+"Alright...
+Let’s get the bloody water in."
 Powell turned and presented the water ports on his lower back.
 Thorpe promptly connected the input line.

 "I know I ask this every time.," Powell commented, as the pump whined into life and he felt his undersuit stiffen and tighten in response to the tepid liquid that filled it out, "but is it *really* bloody necessary to use cold water?"